borntofrappe/Wiki-Viewer/README.md

     $(".list-to-be-populated").empty();
     ```

 What is left is to wrap everything up and style with CSS consistenly with the rest of the page.
-See live example (TO BE UPDATED IN THE MORNING)